Initial Evaluation for Adolescents (Teenagers)

-Your teen’s initial visit is two hours.
-During this time, Dr. Adair will conduct a thorough evaluation in three phases: assessment, diagnosis and treatment recommendation.
+During your teen’s initial evaluation.
+Dr. Adair will conduct a thorough evaluation in three phases: assessment, diagnosis and treatment recommendation.

 Parents seeking care for their teen often have questions such as: